daltyboy11/daltyboy11.github.io/_posts/2024-08-17-dalle-reflections.md

 WIP

-I'm a longtime chatgpt user, but a very recent user of its image generation capabilities ([DALLE-3](https://openai.com/index/dall-e-3-is-now-available-in-chatgpt-plus-and-enterprise/)).
+I'm a longtime chatgpt user but a very recent user of its image generation capabilities ([DALLE-3](https://openai.com/index/dall-e-3-is-now-available-in-chatgpt-plus-and-enterprise/)).

 I generated over 100 images in the last two weeks for an upcoming NFT collection.
 It was a frustrating experience to say the least... if you want an image with even a basic level of specificity and detail then you're going to be disappointed.
 This post is a reflection on my experience, my understanding of current limitations, and some suggestions for your own prompts.

 First, I want to be clear that current models are **extremely impressive** for what they are!
-Just look at [where we were two years ago compared to where we are now](https://web.archive.org/web/20240524162516/https://medium.com/@junehao/comparing-ai-generated-images-two-years-apart-2022-vs-2024-6c3c4670b905).
+Just look at <a href="https://web.archive.org/web/20240524162516/https://medium.com/@junehao/comparing-ai-generated-images-two-years-apart-2022-vs-2024-6c3c4670b905" target="_blank">where we were two years ago compared to where we are now</a>.
 I have immense respect and admiration for the researchers and engineers innovating in this space.
 This post is more about expectation setting.
 If you're trying to depict a detailed scene, with all the characters in the right place, doing the right action, and so on, you're going to have a bad time, because these models just can't do it.
 The alternate explanation, to maintain some humility, is that I'm a terrible prompter.
 Not at all unlikely, and please [let me know](mailto:dalton.g.sweeney@gmail.com) if you think so!

 I divided my evaluation into five categories:

 1. **Quantity**: how many of something you want in the image
 2. **Orientation**: how is the thing in your image positioned
 3. **Action**: what is the thing in your image doing
-4. **Artistic Style**
+4. **Artistic Style**: how do you want your image to look
-5. **Content Policy** violations, and working within its boundaries
+5. **Content Policy**: violations and working within their boundaries

 Let's look at each one in turn.

-### Quantity
+## Quantity
-When it comes to telling it _how many_ of a thing you want, it mostly struggles to fulfill this request.
+When it comes to telling DALLE _how many_ of a thing you want, it struggles to fulfill this request for even the most basic prompts.
 The big problem is what I call _dud objects_.
 Example:

 _"Two sailboats in the ocean sailing side by side.
 Aerial view"._

 ![sailboats-extraneous-object]({{site.baseurl}}/images/dalle-reflections/quantity/1.jpg)

 There are two prominent sailboats in the result but you can see an artifact on the left.
-It's smaller and not quite a sailboat, yet exhibits some attributes of a boat.
+It's smaller and not quite a sailboat, yet exhibits some sailboat attributes.
 It has an oblong shape and leaves a wake in its path.
-This is a dud object.
+This sailboat is a _dud_.
 DALLE consistently inserts dud objects in the result, which are essentially botched and smaller versions of the main object.

-Telling it you don't want extraneous objects _sometimes_ does the trick.
+Telling it you don't want extraneous objects sometimes does the trick.
 In this case I actually was able to get the desired result:

 _"Sorry, I wasn't clear.
 I want the two sailboats to be the only objects in the water.
 No extraneous objects."_

 ![sailboats-no-extraneous-object]({{site.baseurl}}/images/dalle-reflections/quantity/2.jpg)

 This trick works when the prompt is stupidly simple, not really more complex than _"Give me two of X"_.
-As we shall see in the next section, the trick doesn't work beyond this basic category of prompts.
+As we shall see in the next section, the trick doesn't work beyond this basic category.

-### Orientation
+## Orientation
-It's terrible at orienting objects they way you ask.
+DALLE is terrible at orienting objects they way you ask, either in an absolute position or relative to another object in the image.
 It simply can't do it.
-To extend the sailboat example in the previous section, let's make one small change to that prompt:
+To extend the sailboat example in the previous section, let's make one small change to the prompt:

 _"Two sailboats in the ocean, sailing in opposite directions.
 Aerial view.
 They are the only boats in the water."_

 ![orientation-1]({{site.baseurl}}/images/dalle-reflections/orientation/1.jpg)

-We upped the complexity a bit by asking it for boats sailing in _opposite_ directions.
-It cannot reorient the boats in opposite directions no matter how much you iterate.
-Furthermore, the dud object problem is worse.
+We upped the complexity ever so slightly by asking it for boats sailing in _opposite_ directions.
+It could not orient the boats in opposite directions no matter how much I iterated.
+Furthermore, the dud sailboat problem got worse.
 If you can reliably get orientation right, I would really like to hear from you.

 _"But those sailboats are moving in the same direction.
 Try again, and I'll be more specific: Image of two sailboats viewed from above, moving in opposite directions, one west and one east, along the line.
 They are the only boats in the water.
 No extraneous details or objects please."_

 ![orientation-2]({{site.baseurl}}/images/dalle-reflections/orientation/2.jpg)

+All attempts were futile.

-### Actions
+## Actions
 Getting a character to perform an action is a difficult task.
 Your mileage will vary.
 It really depends on the sophistication of the action.
 Here's an example from my art for "The System of Dr. Tarr and Professer Fether", trying to re-create the asylum patient who fancied himself as a champagne bottle, and liked to make a bottle popping sound by putting his thumb inside his cheek and swiftly pulling it out:

 ![actions-1]({{site.baseurl}}/images/dalle-reflections/orientation/1.jpg)